ANNOUNCER: From Westminster, it’s time for —

 MUSIC: Theme up to music out.

-JOHNNY: The following is partial extract of the tweets sent and received during the Say Cheese Again Matter.
+JOHNNY: The following is partial extract of the tweets sent and received during my investigation of the Déjà Vu All Over Again Matter.

 JOHNNY: Uh, huh.